 The walk from Valbona to Theth was the highlight of my time in Albania.
 Because of the altitude, you can only do the trek in the warmer months (we still saw traces of snow in June!).

-It’s hard to describe the trek without going on and on – but in a nutshell, it involves ascending a steep mountainside, crossing a pass, and walking down the opposite side of the mountain into Theth village.
+It’s hard to describe the trek without going on and on – but in a nutshell, it involves ascending a steep mountainside, crossing the Valbona Pass, and walking down the opposite side of the mountain into Theth village.
 There is no other way to get from A to B, so you have to carry all your gear with you and organise lodgings on the other side (for this reason, I recommend leaving your big luggage in Shkoder).

 Once you get to Theth, stay for a couple of nights so you can relax and take in the mountain air.
 There are a number of short walks around town if you need to stretch your legs after the hike, including one trail to a Blue Eye.